kubernetes-sigs/secrets-store-csi-driver/README.md

 The Secrets Store CSI driver `secrets-store.csi.k8s.io` allows Kubernetes to mount multiple secrets, keys, and certs stored in enterprise-grade external secrets stores into their pods as a volume.
 Once the Volume is attached, the data in it is mounted into the container's file system.

+## Want to help?

+Join us to help define the direction and implementation of this project!
+- Join the [#csi-secrets-store](https://kubernetes.slack.com/messages/csi-secrets-store) channel on [Kubernetes Slack](https://kubernetes.slack.com/).
+- Use [GitHub Issues](https://github.com/kubernetes-sigs/secrets-store-csi-driver/issues) to file bugs, request features, or ask questions asynchronously.

 ## Features

 - Mounts secrets/keys/certs to pod using a CSI volume